ristory/Best-Food-Recipe/README.md

 # Best-Food-Recipe
-This is the application which will find the recipe for any food you want from the internet.
+This is the application which will f ind the recipe for any food you want from the internet.